kubeflow/kubeflow/components/centraldashboard/ci/README.md

 ### Use Case

-This shows a tektoncd pipelinerun that can be run as a postsubmit to a centraldashboard PR commit The general relationships between TektonCD resources is shown below:
+This shows a TektonCD [pipelinerun](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md) that is intended to be run as a postsubmit following a centraldashboard PR commit.
+This shows a continuous integration feature where the post submit will update manifests/common/centraldashboard/base/kustomization.yaml with the new image tag generated from this PR.

+### TektonCD pipelineruns, pipelines and tasks

+A TektonCD PipelineRun takes 1 Pipeline and N PipelineResources.
+The PipelineResources can be git repos, git pull requests, docker images.
+These resources are made available to the Pipeline via PipelineRun.

+The general relationship between TektonCD resources is shown below:

 ```
 ── PipelineRun
+   ├── PipelineResources
-   ├── Pipeline
+   └── Pipeline
-   │   └── Tasks
+       └── Tasks
-   └── PipelineResources
 ```

-The PipelineRun instance has the following composition:
+In this use case the following instance is created:

 ```
-└── ci-centraldashboard-pipeline-run
+── ci-centraldashboard-pipeline-run
-    ├── pipeline
+   ├── resources
-    │   └── tasks
-    │       ├── build-push
+   │   ├── gcr image
-    │       └── update-manifests
-    └── resources
-        ├── gcr-image
-        │   └── centraldashboard
+   │   │   └── centraldashboard
-        ├── gitrepo
+   │   ├── git repo
-        │   ├── kubeflow pull/4112/head
+   │   │   ├── kubeflow pull/4112/head
-        │   └── manifests master
+   │   │   └── manifests master
+   │   └── pull request
+   │       └── kubeflow PR#4112
+   └── pipeline
-        └── pullrequest
+       └── tasks
+           ├── build-push
-            └── kubeflow#4112
+           └── update-manifests
 ```

-The PipelineRun references a Pipeline that has 2 tasks, and PipelineResources of type image (1), git (2), and pullRequest (1).
+The PipelineRun references a Pipeline that has 2 tasks, and 4 PipelineResources of type image (1), git (2), and pullRequest (1).
-The tasks will reference these resources in their inputs or outputs.
+The tasks reference these resources in their inputs or outputs.

-The PipelineRun params are used by the Pipeline and Tasks via tektoncd parameter substituion If one wanted to reuse this for other components, replacing the parameters in PipelineRun would be the logical starting point.
-The PipelineResource of type image and the PipelineResource of type git for the forked manifests repo would also need to be changed.
+The PipelineRun params are passed down to the the Pipeline and Tasks.
+Reuse of centraldashboard requires changing the parameters in PipelineRun.
+The tasks are parameterized and remain the same across the other kubeflow components.

-These parameters could be replaced using kustomize vars in PipelineRun.params and PipelineResources.
+The PipelineRun parameters could be provided by using kustomize vars.
-No kustomize vars would be needed in Pipeline or Task since they would be made available in PipelineRun.params.
+These parameters are then passed to Pipeline and it's Tasks.
+The parameters are noted below, those with an asterix would need to change per component:

   container_image=gcr.io/kubeflow-ci/test-worker:latet
-docker_target=serve
+* docker_target=serve
-generateName=ci-centraldashboard-pipeline-run-
+* generateName=ci-centraldashboard-pipeline-run-
-image_name=centraldashboard
+* image_name=centraldashboard
-image_url=gcr.io/kubeflow_public_images/centraldashboard
+* image_url=gcr.io/kubeflow_public_images/centraldashboard
-kubeflow_repo_revision=refs/pull/4112/head
+* kubeflow_repo_revision=refs/pull/4112/head
-kubeflow_repo_url=git@github.com:kubeflow/kubeflow.git
+* kubeflow_repo_url=git@github.com:kubeflow/kubeflow.git
   manifests_repo_revision=master
-manifests_repo_url=git@github.com:kkasravi/manifests.git
+* manifests_repo_url=git@github.com:kkasravi/manifests.git
   namespace=kubeflow-test-infra
-path_to_context=components/centraldashboard
+* path_to_context=components/centraldashboard
-path_to_docker_file=components/centraldashboard/Dockerfile
+* path_to_docker_file=components/centraldashboard/Dockerfile
-path_to_manifests_dir=common/centraldashboard/base
+* path_to_manifests_dir=common/centraldashboard/base
-path_to_manifests_kustomization_file=common/centraldashboard
+* path_to_manifests_kustomization_file=common/centraldashboard
   pipeline=ci-pipeline
   project=kubeflow-ci
-pull_request_id=4112
+* pull_request_id=4112
   pull_request_repo=kubeflow
   pvc_mount_path=/kubeflow